Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 }
 ```

-Our controller can now easily retrieve the data via our small library:
+Our controller can now retrieve the data via our small library:

 ```php
 <?php